krzysztof-sikorski/quintolin/doc/mechanics/actions.md

 Otherwise damage tile by **1 HP** and display message about damaging the crops.

 In both cases the action gives **1 herbalist XP**.

+## Watering in v2 since Miko's fork

+Watering cannot damage the field and growth is constant instead of random.

+Watering increases field's HP by **3 points** and changes terrain type to `wheat_field_watered`.

 ### Watering in v3